demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-profile-page.md

   }
 ```

-The next step is transforming the return type (`AsyncResult<UserProfile option, Exception>`) of the `handleUserProfile` to `Async<WebPart>`.
+The next step is transforming the return type (`AsyncResult<UserProfile option, Exception>`) of the `findUserProfile` function to `Async<WebPart>`.
 To do it we first need to define what we will be doing on success and on failure.

 ```fsharp